graeme-walker/emailrelay-build/doc/developer.md

 Windows build
 -------------
-E-MailRelay can be compiled on Windows using Microsoft Visual Studio C++ (MSVC) or mingw-w64.
+E-MailRelay can be compiled for Windows using Microsoft Visual Studio C++ (MSVC) or using MinGW (mingw-w64) on Linux.

-For MSVC builds there is a perl script (`winbuild.pl`) that creates `cmake` files from the autotools makefiles, runs `cmake` to create the MSVC project files and then runs `msbuild` to compile E-MailRelay.
-If perl, cmake, MSVC, Qt and mbedTLS source are installed in the right way then the `winbuild.bat` batch file should be able to do a complete MSVC release build in one go.
-After that the `winbuild-install.bat` batch file can be used to create a distribution.

-When building for a public release the E-MailRelay setup program should be statically linked and copied into the distribution created by `winbuild.pl`.
-This requires a static build of Qt: edit `msvc-desktop.conf` to use `/MT`;
-run `configure.bat` with `-static -release`; run `nmake -f Makefile` for `release` then `install`.
-Then build the E-MailRelay GUI using `emailrelay-gui.pro`: `qmake CONFIG+='win static' emailrelay-gui.pro`;
-then `mc messages.mc`; then copy `emailrelay-icon.ico`; and finally `nmake -f Makefile.Release`.
+The `winbuild.pl` perl script generates `cmake` files from the autotools makefiles and then uses `cmake` to do the build.
+By default it expects to find mbedtls source code in a child or sibling directory and Qt libraries (having dynamic run-time library linkage (`/MD`)) somewhere sensible.
+Use `--no-mbedtls` and/or `--no-gui` to build without these dependencies and use `--static-gui` if the Qt libraries have static run-time library linkage (`/MT`).
+The `winbuild.cfg` configuration file can be used to point to mbedtls source code and Qt libraries in non-standard locations.

+The `libexec/qtbuild.pl` perl script can be used to build Qt libraries from source with static run-time library linkage (`/MT`).
+It expects to find a `qt5` child or sibling directory containing the Qt5 source code; only the `qtbase` and `qttranslations` submodules are needed.

-For MinGW cross-builds use `./configure.sh -w64` and `make` on a Linux box and copy the built executables and the MinGW run-time to the target.
+For MinGW cross-builds use `./configure.sh -w64` and `make` on a Linux box and copy the built executables.
 Any extra run-time files can be identified by running `dumpbin /dependents` in the normal way.

 Windows packaging
 -----------------